Mattk70/Chirpity-Electron/README.md

 ```
 npm install bootstrap
 npm install jquery
-npm install popper.js
+npm install popper
 ```

-This app also needs some additional packages that we have to install.
+This app also needs an additional package that we have to install.

 ```
-npm install audio-loader
-npm install audio-resampler
 npm install colormap
 ```